keep-network/sortition-pools/docs/in-depth.md

 Once this data structure is created, we can execute the following algorithm:

 1. Generate a random number: `Math.floor(Math.random() * rootValue)`, since the root is the total weight
-2. If the left number is greater than the random number, take the branch.
+2. If the left child's value is greater than the random number, take the branch.
 Go to Step 2.
 3. Take the right branch and decrease the random number by the left number.
 Go to Step 2.

 Eventually you hit a leaf node, and when you do, that's your operator.
 This algorithm is able to execute in `log_base_2(operators.size)` time (the number